Hodge-to-singular correspondence for reduced curves

 \section{Stratifications}

-Recall that a \emph{stratification} of a complex variety \(X\) is a finite collection of locally closed smooth subvarieties $X_i \subseteq X$, called \emph{strata}, such that \begin{itemize} \item $X$ is the disjoint union of $X_i$ with $i=1, \ldots, r$, i.e.\ $X = \bigsqcup^r_{i=1} X_i$; \item $X_i$ is contained in the closure of $X_{i+1}$. \end{itemize} A stratification is called a \emph{Whitney stratification} if all pairs of strata satisfy the Whitney conditions A and B. We omit the precise definition of these conditions (see for instance \cite{GoreskyMacPherson88}), since in the following we will only use the stronger property \cref{defn:analytictrivial}, that implies Whitney conditions A and B by \cref{lem:analyticallytrivialWhitney}.
+Recall that a \emph{stratification} of a complex variety \(X\) is a finite collection of locally closed smooth subvarieties $X_i \subseteq X$, called \emph{strata}, such that $X$ is the disjoint union of $X_i$ with $i=1, \ldots, r$, i.e.\ $X = \bigsqcup^r_{i=1} X_i$.
+A stratification is called a \emph{Whitney stratification} if all pairs of strata satisfy the Whitney conditions A and B. We omit the precise definition of these conditions (see for instance \cite{GoreskyMacPherson88}), since in the following we will only use the stronger property \cref{defn:analytictrivial}, that implies Whitney conditions A and B by \cref{lem:analyticallytrivialWhitney}.

 \begin{defn} A stratification $X = \bigsqcup_i X_i$ is analytically trivial in the normal direction to each stratum, if for any $x \in X_i$ there exists a normal slice $N_x$ through $X_i$ at $x$, and a neighbourhood of $x$ in $X$ which is locally analytically isomorphic to $N_x \times T_x X_i$ at $(x, 0)$. \end{defn}